The All-in-One Health Companion on Your Wrist:

 Daniel M. Plecity

-Dr Daniel M. Plecity is a senior consultant at the Kreisklinik Ebersberg (Munich) in Germany, and specialises in internal medicine, gastroenterology and oncology.
+Dr. Daniel M. Plecity is a senior consultant at a teaching hospital near Munich, Germany, and specialises in internal medicine, gastroenterology and oncology.
 With many years of experience in medical practice and training young doctors, he has in-depth knowledge in the fields of medical tumour therapy and nutritional medicine.
 As a keen triathlete and watch enthusiast, he combines his professional expertise with an active lifestyle.

 In this article